-Managing application resources (.NET)
+Manage application resources (.NET)

 Resource files are files that are part of an application but are not compiled, for example icon files or audio files.
 Since these files are not part of the compilation process, you can change them without having to recompile your binaries.
 If you are planning to localize your application, you should use resource files for all the strings and other resources that need to be changed when you localize your application.

-For more information about resources in .NET desktop apps, see Resources in Desktop Apps.
+For more information about resources in .NET desktop apps, see Resources in desktop apps.

-Working with resources
+Work with resources

 In a managed code project, open the project properties window.
 You can open the properties window by either:

-- right-clicking the project node in Solution Explorer and selecting Properties
+- Right-clicking the project node in Solution Explorer and selecting Properties

-- typing "project properties" in the Quick Launch window
+- Typing "project properties" in the Quick Launch window

-- choosing Alt+Enter in the Solution Explorer window
+- Choosing Alt+Enter in the Solution Explorer window

 Select the Resources tab.
 You can add a .resx file if your project does not contain one already, add and delete different kinds of resources, and modify existing resources.